SixLabors/docs/articles/imagesharp/workingwithpixelbuffers.md

-# Working with pixel buffers
+# Working with Pixel Buffers

 ### Setting individual pixels using indexers
 A very basic and readable way for manipulating individual pixels is to use the indexer either on `Image<T>` or `ImageFrame<T>`: